fbrzx/dw-simulator/services/dw-simulator/README.md

 dw-sim experiment delete my_experiment
 ```

-Removes metadata and drops all physical tables for the experiment.
+Removes metadata, generation run history, and drops all physical tables for the experiment.
+The simulator also wipes any generated Parquet folders under `data/generated/my_experiment` (and other run output directories inside `data/`).

 ### FastAPI control plane